Preventive Measures for the Tea Plant’s Late Spring Cold

 4. Strengthening Fertilization Management

-Strengthen fertilization management in tea fields by applying sufficient fermented organic manure or specialized tea plant fertilizer, which can thicken the soil layer, improve soil quality, and supplement mineral elements.
+Strengthen fertilization management in tea fields by applying sufficient fermented organic manure or specialized tea plant fertilizer, which can thicken the soil layer, improve soil quality, and supplement elements.
 Plant trees to form windbreaks on the side facing prevailing winds in tea fields or apply antifreeze agents to tea plants when they experience low-temperature frost damage, which can alleviate the effects of frost and promote the emergence of new shoots.

 5. Selecting Superior Varieties